srjouppi/srjouppi/README.md

 ✨ **Things I Love:**
 * **Scraping!** If I can contextualize a story with data that can only be scraped, I will happily write a script to do so.
 This is by far the skill I am most excited about.
 * **Super speedy data wrangling.** I can read, clean and merge large datasets using python, and it's a blast.
-Have 2+ datasets you want to combine? no problem!
-I can do it in a few minutes.
 * **Stories that contextualize problems we feel.**

 **Portfolio:**